 In this day and age, corporate social responsibility has become increasingly important to companies.
 More and more businesses are integrating corporate social responsibility (CSR) into their business strategy.
 If you wonder why you need to pour your money and effort into CSR, keep reading, and you will find the answer!

 Table of contents

-- What is corporate social responsibility (CSR)
+- Corporate social responsibility (CSR) Definition

 - Benefits of corporate social responsibility to a business

-- Examples of corporate social responsibility (CSR)
+- Corporate social responsibility (CSR) Examples

 - Four tips to create a corporate social responsibility (CSR) program successfully